-- Work directly with the Costume Shop Manager to understand the overall scope of costume build and collaborate on pieces or projects appropriate for your skill level and interest
+- Working directly with the Costume Shop staff to understand the overall scope of costume build and collaborate on pieces or projects appropriate for your skill level and interest

 - Costume construction, general shop support, and maintenance

-- Assist in the inventory and maintenance of costume storage and rentals
+- Assisting in the inventory and maintenance of costume storage and rentals

-- Assist with millinery, dyeing, masks, headpieces and/or creation of “magical” items
+- Assisting with millinery, dyeing, masks, headpieces and/or creation of "magical" items

 - A cover letter stating your specific interest(s) and dates of availability as well as your weekly hourly availability

 - Two letters of academic or professional reference

 - If you wish to receive college credit, please include an outline of your school’s requirements for both the intern (you) and internship site (Chicago Shakespeare).